github-aws-runners/terraform-aws-github-runner/docs/examples/index.md

 # Examples

 Examples are located in the [examples](https://github.com/github-aws-runners/terraform-aws-github-runner/tree/main/examples) directory.
-The following examples are provided:
+For a complete deployment walkthrough, start with the multi-runner scale-set example.
+It uses experimental v2 and scale-set interfaces; review its cost and security notes before applying.

+- _[Multi Runner scale-set](multi-runner-scale-set.md)_: End-to-end example combining webhook lanes with a GitHub Actions scale-set lane.
 - _[Default](default.md)_: The default example of the module
 - _[Ephemeral](ephemeral.md)_: Example usages of ephemeral runners based on the default example.
 - _[Multi Runner](multi-runner.md)_ : Example usage of creating a multi runner which creates multiple runners/ configurations with a single deployment.
 The examples including: "arm64", "windows", and "ubuntu" runners.
 - _[Multi Runner v2](multi-runner-v2.md)_ : Example usage of the experimental v2 multi-runner configuration interface with shared defaults and per-lane overrides.
-- _[Multi Runner scale-set](multi-runner-scale-set.md)_ : Example usage of a v2 deployment combining webhook lanes with an experimental GitHub Actions scale-set lane.
 - _[Permissions boundary](permissions-boundary.md)_: Example usages of permissions boundaries.
 - _[Prebuilt Images](prebuilt.md)_: Example usages of deploying runners with a custom prebuilt image.
 - _[Termination watcher](termination-watcher.md)_: Example usages of termination watcher.